 The Company is exposed to currency risk due to business transactions in foreign countries.
-The Company mainly transacts in Canadian dollars, United States dollars, Euros, and Communauté Financière Africaine francs.
+The Company mainly transacts in Canadian dollars, United States dollars, Euros, and CFA.
 Currency risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates.